indirectlylit/gocrypto/README.md

 ## Features

-* Sass for stylesheets
-* Modern JavaScript
+* Modern JavaScript with code-splitting routes
-* Advanced Custom Fields Pro `TODO: Decouple the theme from ACF functions.`
 * Webpack for compiling assets, and concatenating and minifying files
-* Foundation for sites (6.4) with Sass and XY Grid
+* Bootstrap v4 with Sass

 ### Notes